mitsuba-renderer/mitsuba3/docs/src/developer_guide/debugging.rst

-When using a debugger, the stringified versions of vectors and spectra are needlessly verbose and reveal various private implementation details of the Enoki library.
+When using a debugger, the stringified versions of vectors and spectra are needlessly verbose and reveal various private implementation details of the Dr.Jit library.
 For instance, printing a simple statically sized 3D vector like ``Vector3f(1, 2, 3)`` in LLDB yields

 .. code-block:: text